satpalsr/Writing-Assistant/README.md

 Input: Who are the president?
 Output: Who is the president?

-# Deployment:
+## Deployment:
-The model has also been deployed on [HuggingFace Space](https://huggingface.co/spaces/satpalsr/grammar-correction)
+The model has also been deployed on [HuggingFace Space.](https://huggingface.co/spaces/satpalsr/grammar-correction)

+You can also view a [demo video here.](https://twitter.com/SatpalPatawat/status/1461939258495700994)